Recovery Library: Full List (A–Z)

 Hooked!: Buddhist Writings on Greed, Desire, and the Urge to Consume

-Spread the love“Hooked!: Buddhist Writings on Greed, Desire, and the Urge to Consume,” edited by Stephanie Kaza, is a powerful anthology that explores the modern phenomenon of addiction through the lens of ancient Buddhist wisdom.
-The book’s core argument is that the fundamental principles of Buddhism—particularly the teachings on desire, greed, and attachment—provide a direct...
+“Hooked!: Buddhist Writings on Greed, Desire, and the Urge to Consume,” edited by Stephanie Kaza, is a powerful anthology that explores the modern phenomenon of addiction through the lens of ancient Buddhist wisdom.
+The book’s core argument is that the fundamental principles of Buddhism—particularly the teachings on desire, greed, and attachment—provide a direct and clear...

 If the Buddha Dated